xelis-project/xelis-tip-bot/README.md

 - `/tip` transfer XELIS to a Discord user.

 There is no specific requirements like Database setup because it is directly using the Services capabilities from XELIS wallet.

+A task in `WalletService` is running and wait on wallet events to handle new incoming transactions.